DataDog/integrations-extras/finout/README.md

 [Finout](https://finout.io) combines Cloud Providers, Data Warehouses, and CDNs
 into one mega bill, enabling an unparalleled business context view of your cloud spend with no heavy lifting in minutes.

-Finout’s cloud cost management tool uses your container metrics in order to break down Kubernetes costs without the need to install an agent.
-You can connect to any metric within Datadog and use it to create a unit cost, saving countless hours and improving your cost observability company-wide.
+Finout’s cloud cost management tool uses your container metrics to break down Kubernetes costs without installing an agent.
+You can connect to any metric within Datadog and create a unit cost to improve cost observability.

-Finout’s Datadog application allows you to add cost widgets into your Datadog dashboards, combining your AWS, Snowflake, Kubernetes, and Unit costs alongside your usage in one place.
+Finout’s Datadog integration allows you to add cost widgets into your Datadog dashboards and combine your AWS, Snowflake, Kubernetes, and Unit costs alongside your usage.

 ## Setup

 ### Installation

-If you don't already have a Finout account, [sign up](https://finout.io/start-now) for your free trial.
-Once you get the invitation to your account, you are all set to start working with the Finout Application in Datadog within minutes, no code needed.
+If you don't have a Finout account yet, [sign up](https://finout.io/start-now) for a free trial.
+After you accept the account invitation, you are set to start working with the Finout Application in Datadog, no code needed.

-To get a Kubernetes-level cost breakdown, or a unit cost that is based on a Datadog metric, please reach out to Finout support directly in the Finout application or by emailing us at [support@finout.io](mailto:support@finout.io).
+For a Kubernetes-level cost breakdown or a unit cost based on a Datadog metric, contact Finout Support in the Finout application or email [support@finout.io](mailto:support@finout.io).

 ### Configuration